jmf-nyu/github-group-projects/README.md

 **Note**: If the project uses GitHub Pages, make sure the settings for pages are displaying the correct fork and branch so you can actually see your changes as you make them.

+See more information on [pulling changes from a pull request into your fork](incorporating-pull-request.md)

 ## Further Reading
 [GitHub Guide to Contributing to Open Source](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-open-source) - has some helpful info but instructions use command line for Git.